kangalio/etterna-raspbian/README.md

 This repository contains resources and a script to compile Etterna for the Raspberry Pi.

+Warning: **This does not completely work yet!** The main menu (including settings) is working, but the game hangs up when you go into the selection screen :(

 ## What can you use this for?

 I've developed this on a Raspberry Pi 3 B+, but it may very well work on other devices.
 The [repository](https://github.com/SpottyMatt/raspbian-3b-stepmania-arcade) I loosely based this off of says it's compatible with Raspberry Pi 3B (no plus) as well.